 You cannot start to grow a bonsai only with what’s written on this page.
 You need to go deeper.
 You can search on the Internet however this might be a double-edged sword.
 There’s way too much information around.
 Some of it may be useful but there’s a lot of BS out there.

-If you prefer traditional books rather than eBooks we have a couple of great options.
 The best book we know on bonsai is The Bonsai Book by Dan Barton.
 This is one of the most famous works on the subject and without a doubt the most complete.
 Everything you need to know is there, and when we say everything we really mean it.
 You can read our review about The Bonsai Book by Dan Barton here or buy it directly on Amazon.
 This is the only book about bonsai on Amazon.com which all reviews give the top qualification of five stars, so our opinion that this is an amazing work is shared by many.

 Update: We’ve been informed that The Bonsai Book by Dan Barton is not available on Amazon any more.
 You can only buy the used version.
 So, in case you don’t want to buy an old used book we are also recommending The Complete Book of Bonsai by Harry Tomlinson.
 It is as complete as The Bonsai Book and also very well explained.
 It has amazing graphic material with plenty of beautiful pictures and images.
 The Complete Book of Bonsai will provide you with all the info you need to know on bonsai, from its principles, evolution and origins to its styles, techniques and species.
 Everything you need to know about growing bonsai is there.
 We’ve been recommending 101 Essential Tips on Bonsai by the same author for a long time.
 You can read our review on The Complete Book of Bonsai by Harry Tomlinson here or buy it directly on Amazon.